Podcast Starter Kit: 7 Things You Need in 2023

 You can achieve this by recording in a quiet room or using acoustic treatment to help absorb any excess sound.

-You can also hang blankets or towels around the room to help deaden the sound.
+You can hang blankets or towels around the room to help deaden the sound.

 To avoid this, set up your recording space correctly to avoid subpar sound quality.